 Hart recommends inviting customers with positive experiences, such as those with high net promoter scores (NPS) and customer satisfaction (CSAT) scores, to join review programs on sites such as G2.
 These reviews will form the basis of testimonials that you can use to promote your products.
 They may even land your product listings in roundups such as G2’s Highest Satisfaction Products.

-2. Leverage Transparent Pricing to Pre-Screen Unqualified Leads
+2. Leverage Pricing to Screen Unqualified Leads

 Few things waste more of a rep’s time than going through each phase of the sales cycle, only for pricing to become a major roadblock at the end.
-Transparent pricing on your website allows unqualified leads to pre-screen themselves out of the process if their budget is going to be a deal-breaker.

 3. Get to a Demo as Quickly as Possible